AlbertoMussali/AlbertoMussali.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: UBC Manufacturing Engineering '22

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
-  address: >
+  # address: >
-    <p>555 your office number</p>
+  #   <p>555 your office number</p>
-    <p>123 your address street</p>
+  #   <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+  #   <p>Your City, State 12345</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
 latest_posts: true  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Welcome to my personal website, a space where I share the results of my creative explorations.
+Here, I've gathered a collection of **personal projects** that hold special meaning to me.
+This space serves as a _portfolio_, chronicling my journey through various tech- and engineering-driven endeavors.

+Here, you'll encounter a range of projects that I've dedicated time and effort to.
+From coding experiments that challenge my technical skills to design pieces that convey unique stories, this portfolio encapsulates my commitment to both learning and self-expression.

+Here, I present an array of projects that I've dedicated time and effort to.
+From coding experiments to data-driven solutions that tackle real-world challenges, this portfolio encapsulates my dedication to learning and innovation in the realms of coding and engineering.

+Each project narrates a story, showcasing not only my technical abilities but also my passion for the process of creation.
+Whether it's a meticulously coded applet, an algorithmic solution, or an in-depth data analysis, every creation offers a window into a specific moment of my personal journey.

+Beyond the final outcomes, I'll also provide insights into the inspiration, hurdles, and triumphs that accompanied each project.
+This portfolio isn't just a display; it's an invitation to witness my growth and engineering mindset.

+Thank you for visiting and taking the time to explore my projects.
+I hope they inspire you and provide a glimpse into my world.